CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding: Heatmap Generation

 \subsection{Head-to-Fingertip Heatmap}

-To generate this heatmap, we use the head and fingertip as reference points to draw a line starting from the head and extending toward the edge of the image in the direction of the fingertip.
-In the YouRefIt dataset~\cite{chen2021yourefit}, we have access to detailed annotations from \cite{chen2021yourefit, li2023understanding}, which include coordinates for the eyes, elbows, wrists, and fingertips.
-We utilize these annotations to construct the reference line and generate the corresponding heatmap.
-In real-world applications where such annotations are not available, estimating these key points is straightforward.
-For the eye position, face detection followed by selecting the center point of the detected face yields comparable performance.
-Likewise, for wrist and fingertip locations, modern pose estimation models provide reliable predictions.
+To generate this heatmap, we take the head and fingertip as reference points and construct a ray starting at the head and extending toward the image boundary in the fingertip direction.
+In the YouRefIt dataset~\cite{chen2021yourefit}, we use the detailed annotations provided in \cite{chen2021yourefit, li2023understanding}, which include eye, elbow, wrist, and fingertip coordinates.
+These keypoints allow us to reliably define the reference direction for heatmap generation.

+In real-world settings where such annotations are unavailable, estimating these points is straightforward.
+For eye position, face detection followed by using the center of the detected face provides a strong approximation.
+Similarly, modern pose estimation models offer accurate wrist and fingertip predictions.
+For our experiments on the ISL Pointing and CAESAR datasets, we obtain necessary coordinates using OpenPose~\cite{cao2019openpose}, which delivers robust and reliable keypoint detection.